Josef212/JayEngine/README.md

 Releases: https://github.com/Josef212/JayEngine/releases

 Assignment instructions:
-    ·Run the engine.
+    ·Run the engine and all fbx will be imported to the proper format.
-    ·Go to "FBX" menu "Load town" to load the teacher material.
+    ·Go to "FBX" menu "Load prefab", select the "Street environmentV01.json" and click "Load" to load the material from the teacher.
-    ·Hierarchy should be seen on left and inspector on right, if not check on "View" above to see how to open those windows.
+    ·Hierarchy should be seen on left and inspector on right, if not check on "View" to see how to open those windows.
     ·Move around hierarchy menu and try inspector options, try moving scaling and rotating, etc.
-    ·Engine create a default camera called "main camera".
-Select it and active "Culling", move the camera from inspector and see if it culls...
+    ·Engine create a default camera called "main camera" and is the active camera by default so on play this will be the used camera.
+    ·Click on "Play" to start and then click "Pause" or "Stop" to recover the editing status.
+    ·On "View"->"Scene tree" then "Show"->"Show tree" to display the scene octree.
+Do the same again to stop showing it.

 -Instalation:
     ·Download latest release, extract files and run Jay_Engine.exe.